donguree/hal-libs-header/Documentation/source/security/crypto.rst

 Data Types
 ^^^^^^^^^^^^
-We will update the content soon.
+Please refer to the each API function.

 Function Calls
 ^^^^^^^^^^^^^^^